-'Casual employee' means a person engaged on an irregular basis and at short notice and where the offered engagement may be accepted or rejected on each and every occasion, thus excluding a casual employee from being placed on a regular employment roster and is paid a loading of 20% in addition to the normal salary rate in lieu of paid leave entitlements and Holidays with Pay as prescribed by Part VIII - Leave and Holidays with Pay of this award.
+'Casual employee' means a person engaged on an irregular basis and at short notice and where the offer of engagement may be accepted or rejected on each and every occasion, thus excluding a casual employee from being placed on a regular employment roster, and is paid a loading in addition to the normal salary rate in lieu of paid leave entitlements and Holidays with Pay as prescribed by Part IX - Leave and Holidays with Pay of this award.
+The loading paid to a casual employee is set out in Part II - Salaries and Related Matters, Clause 3 of this Award.